Business Expenses

 Checklist:

-- Get advice from your tax consultant
+- Get advice from your tax consultant if the amount is material

 CrossVal Pro Tip: Automate Early, Win Later